-- · Communicating an understanding of the Foundation's program, its successes, challenges and achievements the status of the Foundation. - The nature of salmon conservation initiatives that are eligible for funding, the priority initiatives the Foundation wishes to encourage and how to apply for funding.
+- Communicating an understanding of the Foundation's program, its successes, challenges and achievements the status of the Foundation. - The nature of salmon conservation initiatives that are eligible for funding, the priority initiatives the Foundation wishes to encourage and how to apply for funding.

-- · Promoting recognition of the importance of volunteers in achieving improved conservation of wild Atlantic salmon. - · Promoting recognition of the importance of partnerships among conservation groups, Aboriginal groups and governments in achieving improved conservation of wild Atlantic salmon. - · Positioning the Foundation as a strong and important contributor to conservation of wild Atlantic salmon.
+- Promoting recognition of the importance of volunteers in achieving improved conservation of wild Atlantic salmon. - Promoting recognition of the importance of partnerships among conservation groups, Aboriginal groups and governments in achieving improved conservation of wild Atlantic salmon. - Positioning the Foundation as a strong and important contributor to conservation of wild Atlantic salmon. - Utilizing the communication methods of the Foundation to publicly share valuable information pertaining to salmon conservation.